Gilmore Peak

 Prominence: 208

 Climbing and access information for this peak is on Page 304 of the book.
+Based on LiDAR measurements the elevation of this peak has changed from the map figures.
+For those wishing for more route detail, Livingston Douglas has added more detailed route information and new photos.
 Updated December 2023

 This peak is the officially named Gilmore Peak.
 When I climbed this peak on September 25, 2000 in winter-like conditions, I thought the next point east might be higher.
-I climbed it again in the Summer of 2013 and, once again, thought the east summit was higher.
+I climbed it again in Summer 2013 and, once again, thought the east summit was higher.
 Based on LiDAR measurements, the peak’s east summit (Gilmore East) IS higher.
 The [lower] west summit is still an enjoyable climb and is probably the easiest way to reach Gilmore East.
 USGS Gilmore

 Access